 They get sent out no less than three days before the event, but if you’re concerned about wayward tickets, get in touch with your ticket agent and have all your booking details to hand.
 Don’t forget to check your spam folder as well if you’ve booked using Ticketfast.

 Used Ticketmaster's box office collection’ option?
 Your tickets will be available at the front of house box office.
-Check the relevant Venue Info for opening times.
+Check the relevant Contact page for opening times.
 If you’ve booked through a different agent, you’ll need to pick up your tickets from the box office once doors have opened on the day of the show.

 A copy of the booking confirmation, ID and the debit or credit card you used to buy them.